amplafi/amplafi-flow-client/README.md

     wordpress-dbpassword=admin
     wordpress-dbhost=localhost:/tmp/mysql.sock

-    `#` if above fails then try this:
+    # if above fails then try this:
     wordpress-dbhost=localhost:3306

-    `#`For automated testing
+    #For automated testing
     wordpress-test-db=wp_test
     wordpress-test-dbuser=wp_test_user
     wordpress-test-dbpassword=(enter your own value)
     wordpress-test-dbhost=localhost:/tmp/mysql.sock

-    `#` if above fails then try this:
+    # if above fails then try this:
-    `#`wordpress-test-dbhost=localhost:3306
+    #wordpress-test-dbhost=localhost:3306
     wordpress-test-domain=example.org
     wordpress-test-email=admin@example.org
     wordpress-test-title=Test_Blog
     wordpress-test-abspath=

-    `#` make sure there are no trailing spaces!
+    # make sure there are no trailing spaces!
-    `#` changelog-init is a build.xml property, changelog-initial.sql is an sql file
+    # changelog-init is a build.xml property, changelog-initial.sql is an sql file
     mysql-home=/C:/Program Files/MySQL/MySQL Server 5.0
     amplafi-mysql-username=root
     amplafi-mysql-password=admin
     farreaches-host=sandbox.farreach.es

-    `#`Items below need changing
+    #Items below need changing
     farreaches-port=8080
     mysql-root-user=root
     mysql-root-password=admin
     amplafi-dropbox-folder=D:/Dropbox2/server-config

-9. in <baseFolder>/farreaches-wp-plugin run: ant server-init
+9) in <baseFolder>/farreaches-wp-plugin run: ant server-init

-10. in <baseFolder>/farreaches-wp-plugin run:  ant server-run
+10) in <baseFolder>/farreaches-wp-plugin run:  ant server-run

-11. In wordpress admin dashboard activate the "Social Marketing Management Center" plugin
+11) In wordpress admin dashboard activate the "Social Marketing Management Center" plugin

-12. under the Farreach.es menu click "Activate Confirm" you should be able to see some activity in the wireserivce command line window. (from step 9)
+12) under the Farreach.es menu click "Activate Confirm" you should be able to see some activity in the wireserivce command line window. (from step 9)

-13 When activation is complete, then open the bitname phpmyadmin page at http://127.0.0.1/phpmyadmin enter username root password <the password youset in step 2.>
+13) When activation is complete, then open the bitname phpmyadmin page at http://127.0.0.1/phpmyadmin enter username root password <the password youset in step 2.>